What is a gamma squeeze?

 In this case, the Treynor Ratio is 0.11.

 Fidelity’s Glenmede Quantitative U.S. Large Cap Growth Equity Portfolio(NYSE:GTLLX) is another large-cap mutual fund.
-The fund has large-cap holdings, but has a small one-year return of 1.86%.
+The fund has large-cap holdings, but has a small one-year return of 1.86% for 2020.

 In the Glenmede portfolio, Companies like Accenture (NYSE:ACN) is a valuable holding.
 Accenture is a technology consulting services company.
 The corporation has an expected 10% growth rate over the next three years.

-Financial analyst Ben Castillo-Bernaus rates Accenture as a buy for investors.
+Financial analyst Ben Castillo-Bernaus rated Accenture as a buy for investors.

 “Accenture remains ‘best in class’ and the recent weakness is an opportunity to gain a position in this IT Services global leader delivering 40% returns on capital,” stated Castillo-Bernaus.